November 1, 2017

 If you are renovating or extending a house you already have, make sure to contact your insurance provider to let them know in writing.
 Find out what changes you need to make to your home and contents policy.

 Always provide your prospective builder a detailed scope and schedule of fixtures and finishes.
 This ensures you are both on the same page for what is to be delivered.

 Often the advice is to get at least three quotes – but five quotes will help you get a better idea of the market pricing with usually a grouping of prices in the median range.
 Make sure all the quotes are for the same work – ie all the exclusions and inclusions are exactly the same and the scope detail matches what you asked for.
-The builder who quotes accurately will often be more expensive up front but you are less likely to get hit later with hidden costs.
+The builder who quotes accurately will often look to be more expensive up front but you are less likely to get hit later with hidden costs.